 This great city has had astounding success in combining the ancient and

+modern world.
 For tourists, Bangkok has a feast of attractions to offer.
 The city is dotted with

 400 glittering Buddhist temples of great beauty and fascination, agnificent